-That night, if anyone had told me that I would be writing this newsletter 22 years later, I would've been amazed!
+That night, if anyone had told me that I would be writing this newsletter 24 years later, I would've called them "loco"!
 In past newsletters I've mentioned that for me all these years of promoting concerts still seems surreal.
-Every time I tell someone my profession the first thing I hear is, "wow, that must be a pretty cool job".
+Every time I tell someone my profession, the first thing I hear is, "wow, that must be a pretty cool job".
 But in reality concert promoting is nothing like most people imagine.

-Over the last 22 years I've been blessed with knowing and partnering with many wonderful people in the music industry.
+Over the last 24 years I've been blessed with getting to know and partnering with many wonderful people in the music industry, locally and nationally.
 Just as any other business, it's not necessarily about how much money you have, but rather, who you know.

 It took several years of hard work before agents would return my phone calls.
 In those early days I was dependent on others already in the business to connect with agents and artists.
 It wasn't until a year or two after I began co-presenting concerts with the King Center that agents began calling back.

-In the mid 1990's we were all about smooth jazz.
-In October of 1994 the Rippingtons packed the King Center with over 1,700 jazz fans attending the Brevard Jazz Series' very first King Center concert.
-The Ripps came back several times, always packing the King Center.
+In the mid 1990's BJS was all about smooth jazz.
+In October of 1994 the Rippingtons packed our first King Center concert with over 1,700 jazz fans attending show.
+The Ripps came back several times, always doing well at the King Center.

 Valentines Day 1995 brought BJS' first Club Barracudas concert.
-Unbeknown to the club's owners and to myself, Barracudas, already the hot spot for younger music lovers and Tuesday "quarter beer night" also became a hotspot for smooth jazz concerts.
-BJS hosted a long streak of concerts there with artists like Warren Hill, Art Porter, Jeff Lorber, Maynard Ferguson, Acoustic Alchemy, Steve Reid's Bamboo Forrest, Kirk Whalum, Gregg Karukas and many others.
-A small 160 seat dance club on US 1 in Cocoa (under the water tower) was hopping with smooth jazz.
+Unbeknownst to the club's owners and to myself, Barracudas, already a hot spot for younger music lovers and Tuesday "quarter beer night" also became a hot spot for smooth jazz concerts.
+BJS hosted a long streak of concerts there, with artists like Warren Hill, Art Porter, Jeff Lorber, Maynard Ferguson, Acoustic Alchemy, Steve Reid's Bamboo Forest, Kirk Whalum, Gregg Karukas and many others.
+A small 160 seat dance club on US 1 in Cocoa (under the water tower) was hopping with smooth jazz for several years.

-While BJS hosted intimate concerts at Barracudas, we also co-presented King Center concerts with artists like George Benson, Spyro Gyra, Al Di Meola, Fourplay, Dave Koz, Chris Botti, David Sanborn, Richard Elliot, David Benoit and many others, attracting local as well as Orlando based jazz fans .
-We also packed ballrooms at the Hilton Rialto, and Holiday Inn beachside (now the Crowne Plaza) with the likes of Craig Chaquico, Rick Braun, Jeff Kashiwa, Larry Carlton, Marion Meadows, Norman Brown, Tom Grant, and Chuck Loeb, to name a few.
+While BJS hosted intimate concerts at Barracudas, we also co-presented King Center concerts with artists like George Benson, Spyro Gyra, Al Di Meola, Fourplay, Dave Koz, Chris Botti, David Sanborn, Richard Elliot, David Benoit, Peter White, Basia, Rick Braun, Brian Culbertson, Boney James and many others, attracting local as well as Orlando based jazz fans .
+We also packed ballrooms at the Hilton Rialto, and Holiday Inn beachside (now the Crowne Plaza) with the likes of Craig Chaquico, Jeff Kashiwa, Larry Carlton, Marion Meadows, Norman Brown, Tom Grant, and Chuck Loeb, to name a few.

-Although my life took quite a twist in 2004 when I decided to make being a Dad my first priority and moved to Dalton, Massachusetts to be with my son Justin, my commitment to Brevard never faltered.
-Commuting from Massachusetts to Florida every 2-3 weeks was a bit of a challenge, but the good lord blessed me with the three most successful years the Brevard Jazz Series ever had.
-The traveling was at times tiring, and confusing.
+Although my life took quite a twist in 2004 when I decided to make being a Dad my first priority and moved to Dalton, Massachusetts to be with my son Justin, my commitment to Brevard's cultural scene never faltered.
+Commuting from Massachusetts to Florida every 2-3 weeks was a bit of a challenge, but the good Lord blessed me with three of the most most successful years the Brevard Jazz Series ever had.
+The traveling was at times, tiring and confusing.
 I wasn't sure where my home was - was it in my beloved Brevard county?
-Or was it with my son Justin in Dalton?
-Thankfully I was blessed with a wonderful Massachusetts family, as well as my Florida family.
+Or was it with my son Justin in Dalton, MA?
+Thankfully I was blessed with a wonderful Massachusetts family, as well as my amazing Florida family.

-After returning to Florida with my son in January of 2008, I began to re-establish my connections and my footing.
-After many discussions, research and soul searching about how the jazz landscape had changed while I was gone, I realized this; 1) "free" is wonderful but someone has to pay for expenses somehow - no one can get around that for long.
-2) The writing was clearly on the jazz wall - the smooth jazz genre was being used and abused by many who used the format to make a quick buck, abused the artists' love for their music and the patron's desire to support it.
+Returning to Florida with my son in January of 2008, I began to re-establish my connections and my footing.
+After many discussions, research and soul searching about how the jazz landscape had changed while I was gone, I realized that; 1) "free" is wonderful but someone still has to somehow pay the expenses - no one can get around that for long.
+2) The writing was clearly on the jazz wall - the smooth jazz genre was being used and abused by many wanting to make a quick buck, abused the artists' love for their music and the patron's desire to support it.
 And 3) if I focused on my business, did the very best I could, and treated my patrons like I wish to be treated, BJS would continue on.

 Reality hit the genre hard in 2009.
 Jazz radio began to disappear as did jazz promoters.
 Orlando's WLOQ, Brevard's Groove and jazz stations in New York, D.C., Philly, and many other cities either shut down, sold or flipped back to more profitable formats.
 Jazz concert attendance dropped to the lowest levels ever, and in 2010 I made the decision to retire the Brevard Jazz Series name and call my company The Brevard Music Group.

 BMG is strong and doing well.
-I've been blessed with promoting artists like Johnny Winter, Jimmy Vaughan, John Mayall, Dick Dale, Al Stewart, Jefferson Starship, POCO, Mary Chapin Carpenter and many others.
-BMG's partnership with Mark & Cathy Powers of the Florida Smooth Jazz Foundation firmly reflects our commitment in keeping jazz alive in Brevard.
-We've brought the likes of Peter White, Rick Braun, Mindi Abair, Keiko Matsui, Ottmar Liebert, the Yellowjackets, Chuck Loeb, Nick Colionne and many other jazz artists to Brevard's stages and our commitment continues with the Florida Smooth Jazz Weekend 2016.
-I am blessed to partner with the King Center, Lou's Blues, The Henegar, The Hilton & Crowne Plaza hotels - the very best venues in Brevard.
-But ultimately what motivates me is the place and the people where I live.
+I've been blessed with promoting artists like Johnny Winter, Jimmy Vaughan, John Mayall, Dick Dale, Al Stewart, Jefferson Starship, POCO, Mary Chapin Carpenter, Jonny Lang, Firefall, Samantha Fish and many, many other Classic Rock and Blues artists.
+BMG's partnership with Mark & Cathy Powers of the Florida Smooth Jazz Foundation firmly reflects our commitment of keeping jazz alive in Brevard.
+We've brought the likes of Peter White, Rick Braun, Mindi Abair, Keiko Matsui, Ottmar Liebert, the Yellowjackets, Chuck Loeb, Nick Colionne and many other jazz artists to Brevard's stages and our commitment continues with the 2018 Florida Smooth Jazz Weekend in Daytona Beach.
+I am blessed to also partner with the King Center, Lou's Blues, The Henegar, The Hilton & Crowne Plaza hotels - the very best venues in Brevard.
+But ultimately what moves my spirit forward is the place and the people where I live.

 I love living in Brevard County.
 I love its beaches & waterways, its culture, its music and arts but mostly I love Brevard's people.
 You have always been and will always be my driving force.